 Matheson's primary focus is serving the Irish legal needs of internationally focused companies and financial institutions doing business in and from Ireland.
 Our clients include the majority of the Fortune 100 companies.
 We also advise 7 of the top 10 global technology brands and over half of the world's 50 largest banks.
-We are headquartered in Dublin and have offices in London, New York and Palo Alto.
-More than 600 people work across our four offices, including 74 partners and tax principals and over 350 legal and tax professionals.
+We are headquartered in Dublin and have offices in London, New York, Palo Alto and San Francisco.
+More than 650 people work across our four offices, including 85 partners and tax principals and over 350 legal and tax professionals.

-Our strength in depth is spread across more than 20 distinct practice areas within the firm, including asset management and investment funds, aviation and asset finance, banking and financial services, commercial litigation and dispute resolution, corporate, healthcare, insolvency and corporate restructuring, insurance, intellectual property, international business, structured finance and tax.
+Our strength in depth is spread across more than 20 distinct practice areas within the firm, including asset management and investment funds, aviation and asset finance, finance and capital markets, commercial litigation and dispute resolution, corporate, healthcare, insolvency and corporate restructuring, insurance, intellectual property, international business and tax.
 This broad spread of expertise and legal know-how allows us to provide best-in-class advice to clients on all facets of the law.